-It’s time to mobilize–be a leader on campus or in your community!
+It’s time to mobilize–be a leader in your community!

 Go big.
 Get your school to commit to a campus-wide civic engagement initiative.